5 Tips to Properly Maintain Your Tools

 When storing your tools, always keep them off the floor.
 There are several tool storage system options: bags, drawers, chests, and pegboards.

-Anti-rust and corrosion liners are the best way to protect your tools if you decide to use tool chests.
+Anti-rust and corrosion liners are the best way to protect your tools if you use tool chests.
 Add them to your drawers or tool chests for enhanced protection.
 You can also store power tools safely in your garage with a pegboard.

 2) Clean Your Tools